coding-horror/basic-computer-games/60_Mastermind/README.md

 | ~~~WWB~~ | 0     | 1     |
 | ~~~WRR~~ | 2     | 0     |

-Only one solution matches and its our secret code!
+Only one solution matches and it's our secret code!
 The computer will guess this one next as it's the only choice left, for a total of three moves.
 Coincidentally, I believe the expected maximum number of moves the computer will make is the number of positions plus one for the initial guess with no information.